How to create an Amazon Author Central Accounts? Maximise your income as an author or illustrator.

 You will get an email from Amazon once your book(s) have been added, or informing you of any issue etc. There have been a couple of times where I have had to provide details of my publisher to confirm that I am the illustrator etc. but nothing too complicated or stressful so far ….
 I’d better check my inbox before posting this!

-Naturally now that I have written all of this the format will probably change over Christmas and there will be a new look for the new year, but I am sure it will not be so much different that the above wouldn’t be useful in some way so happy adding, and if you get stuck please do drop me a line as I would be more than happy to help where I can.
+Naturally now that I have written all of this the format will probably change and there will be a new look, but I am sure it will not be so very different so that the above wouldn’t be useful in some way so happy adding.

 One last thing before I stop, if you come across anything that I haven’t covered here please do contact me as I have come across different issues over the years that are somewhere in the back of my head hidden away in a dark place in a file called bitter memories!